-could die of cold and exposure, so it behaved me to play the part of a surrogate mother until she came back.
+If the female did not soon return to brood her young they could die of cold and exposure, so it behaved me to play the part of a surrogate mother until she came back.
 I removed the four naked nestlings, cold and nearly lifeless, and holding them in the hollow of my hand I warmed them back to life with my breath.
-For ten minutes whereupon I replaced them in the nest and resumed my anxious vigil from ultimately the blind.
-When the female returned she fluttered hesitatingly about the nest, alightedgonnittbuttimmediately flew off, came back and tried repeatedly to feed her young who had become chilled again She swallowed at last the food she had brought and left.
-She did not seem to realize that they would have to absorb some of the warmth of her body before they could accept any nourishment.
+For ten minutes I applied this treatment until they had become quite lively once more, whereupon I replaced them in the nest and resumed my anxious vigil from ultimately the blind.
+When the female/returned she fluttered hesitatingly about the nest, alightedgonnittbuttimmediately flew off, came back and to unresponsiveness. tried repeatedly to feed her young who hadybecomeuchilledsegain/she.
+She swallowed at last the food she had brought and left.
+She did not seem to realize that they would have to absorb some of the warmth of her body before they could accept any fourishment.